PhantomCybernetics/phntm_bridge_server/README.md

 cli-password=*CLI_PASS*
 ```

-Note that in this cofiguation, the following ports must be open for inboud connections:
+Note that in this cofiguration, the following ports must be open to inboud traffic:
 ```
 TCP	5349-5350
 UDP	3478-3479